wwwiretap/zauberflote/wiki/fiddler-protocol-spec.md

 Client tells tracker that it has a hash
 "add" : "{hash}"

+Client asks which peers have a hash
+"peer-request" : {"hash"}

 Tracker tells client about peers who have a hash "peer-response" : {"hash": "{hash}", "peers": ["{id}", ...]}